| || |

 Current research projects fall into two major research areas:

-Additional activities cover projects performed in collaboration with scientists of different disciplines (e.g. Identification of microbes in corroding concrete, Jiang Hu [Concrete Technology] and Walter Rudzinski [Chemistry]; Platform development for the detection of biospecies, Haim Grebel [Electronic Imaging Center, NJIT]; Succession of yeasts during mescal production, Claudia Patricia Larralde-Corona [CBG-Instituto Politécnico Nacional, Reynosa, Mexico]).
+Other activities cover projects performed in collaboration with scientist of different disciplines (e.g. Identification of microbes in corroding concrete, Jiang Hu [Concrete Technology] and Walter Rudzinski [Chemistry]; Platform development for the detection of biospecies, Haim Grebel [Electronic Imaging Center, NJIT]; Succession of yeasts during mescal production, Claudia Patricia Larralde-Corona [CBG-Instituto Politécnico Nacional, Reynosa, Mexico]).